gamemanual0/gm0/source/docs/power-and-electronics/wiring.rst

 Power distribution blocks/panels
    The REV Power Distribution Block allows teams to have more than four :term:`XT30` connectors (2 on each :term:`Expansion Hub`).
 The block can be connected to the Servo Power Module to boost voltage for servos or provide continuous rotation for the :term:`VEX 393 EDR`.
 Dryer sheets
    Dryer sheets can be used to wipe down the robot after every match in order to reduce static buildup.
-This is not directly recommended by FIRST or any vendor, but our empirical evidence throughout the years suggests that it helps, or at the very least, can’t hurt to do so.
+This is not directly recommended by *FIRST*\ |reg| or any vendor, but our empirical evidence throughout the years suggests that it helps, or at the very least, can’t hurt to do so.
 However, dryer sheets may or may not be on the boundary of legality, as grounding the robot to the ground is illegal.
 Staticide/static spray
    Staticide is a spray that helps to keep static off of the robot.
 Please be sure to spray your robot before an event and not during the event.
 Common causes of static
-   * Every single contact point of your robot to the floor will increase the amount of static buildup.
+   - Every single contact point of your robot to the floor will increase the amount of static buildup.
-   * Too much turning scrub (or traction when wheels try to turn).
+   - Too much turning scrub (or traction when wheels try to turn).
 This is possible if a 4WD or 6WD (no center drop) with all traction wheels is used.
-   * A conductive part dragging along the ground.
+   - A conductive part dragging along the ground.
 For example, try not to have an intake touch the ground when the robot is moving as much as possible.
 Foam wheels and foam rollers are a common culprit.